Quedlinburg: Air

 The nearest airports to Quedlinburg are Hannover, 120 km northwest, and Leipzig/Halle Airport, 90 km southeast.
 Much closer, but only served by a few airlines, is Magdeburg-Cochstedt.
 An airfield is located at Ballenstedt-Assmussstedt for general aviation.

 Railway

 Regional trains operated by Deutsche Bahn and the private Transdev company run on the standard-gauge Magdeburg–Thale line connecting Quedlinburg station with Magdeburg, Thale, and Halberstadt.

 In 2006, the Selke Valley branch of the Harz Narrow Gauge Railways was extended into Quedlinburg from Gernrode, giving access via the historic steam-operated narrow-gauge railway to Alexisbad and the High Harz plateau.

 Bus

 Quedlinburg is connected by regional buses to the surrounding villages and small towns.
 Additionally, there are long-distance buses to Berlin.

+Media, literature, and film

+The Mitteldeutsche Zeitung (Central German Newspaper) maintains a local newsroom in Quedlinburg.
+In addition, the newspapers SuperSonntag (SuperSunday), Wochenspiegel (Weekly Mirror), and Harzer Kreisblatt (Harz District Newspaper) are published locally.

+The local public broadcaster is Mitteldeutscher Rundfunk (MDR; Central German Broadcasting), whose regional office is located in Halberstadt.

+Regionalfernsehen Harz (RFH; Harz Regional Television) broadcasts on the local cable television network.

+A number of novels have been set in Quedlinburg and the surrounding area, such as Wilhelm Raabe's Der Schüdderump.
+The first part of Theodor Fontane's novel Cécile (1887) takes place in Quedlinburg and Thale, as do the various novels of Dorothea Christiane Erxleben and Julius Wolff's The Robber Count: A Story of the Harz Country (1884).
+Other novels set in the area include Gerhard Beutel's Der Stadthauptmann von Quedlinburg (1972), Helga Glaesener's Du süße sanfte Mörderin (You Sweet, Gentle Murderess; 2000), and ten novels by Christian Amling about the fictional private investigator Irenäus Moll.

+Because of its historical architecture, Quedlinburg has been used as the backdrop for various film and television projects.
+Several episodes (64, 67—70, 76) of the series Ärger im Revier (Trouble in the Precinct) broadcast by RTL Zwei were filmed in Quedlinburg.
+From 2012 to 2017, the ARD daytime series Heiter bis tödlich: Alles Klara was filmed in the city and its vicinity, with 48 episodes over three seasons.
+The following films were partially filmed in Quedlinburg: